 The simply answer to this is yes, you can.
 In some situations, regardless of whether you hold Indefinite Leave to Remain or not, you may still be deported.
 However, this won’t be for any minor or insignificant reason, and will only usually happen if you commit a crime or it becomes clear you haven’t been honest in your application for a visa.

 A deportation order requires a person to leave the UK.
-It will also prevent that person from re-entering the country for as long as the deportation order is in place.
+It will also prevent that person from returning resident or re-entering the country for as long as the deportation order is in place.

 Under UK immigration law, there are a number of reasons why someone may face deportation.
 These include the following: